P-G1977/Spooky_Match_Game/README.md

   * I ran the code through [JS Hint](https://jshint.com/) and discovered 83 warnings with 'Two undefined variables'.
 I had not declared the 2 variables firstCardValue and secondCardValue.
 I declared the 2 variables and fixed the problem.
 However the 83 warnings I was not able to fix as far as I know.
 No errors.

     ![alt text](assets/docs/testing/jshint.png "JavaScript testing results")

+* Feature Testing

+  * The Modal will show the game rules when the screen first loads, the game start button will show when the "I Understand" button is clicked.

+  * The "Start The Spook" button will stat the game when clicked.

+  * I tested that only two cards can be uncovered at a time and they reset when the next card is flipped.

+  * The moves count moves incremental by one every time two cards are flipped.

+  * The timer starts when the game starts and will not cut off until the game is finished or if the game is stopped by pressing "Stop The Spook".

+  * When the game is won the winning screen shows the correct moves and time.

+  * When the game is stopped the losing screen shows the correct moves and time.

+  * The music on / off button stops and restarts the music when clicked.

+  * All features have been tested on Desktop, Tablet, and Mobile devices.